 - Attractive low-rate options

 - No mortgage insurance premium = lower upfront costs

 - Non-recourse protection = no personal liability

 Answers to common questions clients ask about Longbridge Platinum.

 Yes.
-They retain the same ownership and title that they have today.
+They retain the same ownership and title that they have today, as long as they keep current with property taxes, homeowners insurance, and home maintenance.
 Just like a traditional “forward” mortgage, the lender simply puts a lien on the property—which is paid off when the clients sell their home, or when the last borrower no longer lives in it.
 Heirs can inherit the house, just as they would with any other mortgage, and can decide how to repay the loan.

 They can use it in any way they wish.
 It’s non-taxable and typically does not affect Social Security payments.
 We always recommend that clients talk to their advisors to determine the effect on any other benefits they may be receiving, especially when receiving a large lump sum from a reverse mortgage at closing.
 Having excess funds in their account could impact eligibility for certain government benefit programs.

 The loan comes due when the borrower 1) sells the property; 2) no longer lives in the home as their primary residence; or 3) if they fail to meet one of the requirements of the loan—such as paying property taxes, homeowners insurance, and home maintenance.